-Figure 3.1.
-ICER Evidence Rating Matrix

-- A = "Superior" High certainty of a substantial (moderate-large) net health benefit - B = "Incremental" High certainty of a small net health benefit - C = "Comparable"- High certainty of a comparable net health benefit - D= "Negative" High certainty of an inferior net health benefit - B+= "Incremental or Better" Moderate certainty of a small or substantial net health benefit, with high certainty of at least a small net health benefit - C+ = "Comparable or Incremental" Moderate certainty of a comparable or small net health benefit, with high certainty of at least a comparable net health benefit C-= "Comparable or Inferior" - Moderate certainty that the net health benefit is either comparable or - inferior with high certainty of at best a comparable net health benefit C++ = "Comparable or Better" - Moderate certainty of a comparable, small, or substantial net health - benefit, with high certainty of at least a comparable net health benefit - P/I = "Promising but Inconclusive" Moderate certainty of a small or substantial net health benefit, small (but nonzero) likelihood of a negative net health benefit - I = "Insufficient" Any situation in which the level of certainty in the evidence is low
+Comparative Clinical Effectiveness

+A = "Superior" - High certainty of a substantial (moderate-large) net health benefit

+B = "Incremental" - High certainty of a small net health benefit

+C = "Comparable"- High certainty of a comparable net health benefit

+D= "Negative" - High certainty of an inferior net health benefit

+B+= "Incremental or Better" - Moderate certainty of a small or substantial net health benefit, with high certainty of at least a small net health benefit

+C+ = "Comparable or Incremental" - Moderate certainty of a comparable or small net health benefit, with high certainty of at least a comparable net health benefit

+C- = "Comparable or Inferior" - Moderate certainty that the net health benefit is either comparable or inferior with high certainty of at best a comparable net health benefit

+C++ = "Comparable or Better" - Moderate certainty of a comparable, small, or substantial net health benefit, with high certainty of at least a comparable net health benefit

+P/I = "Promising but Inconclusive" - Moderate certainty of a small or substantial net health benefit, small (but nonzero) likelihood of a negative net health benefit

+I = "Insufficient" - Any situation in which the level of certainty in the evidence is low

-Fezolinetant vs. No Pharmacologic Treatment (Prescription nor Non-prescription)
+Fezolinetant versus No Pharmacologic Treatment (Prescription nor Non-prescription)

-In two large, unpublished RCTs (Skylight 1 and 2), fezolinetant showed improvements in VMS frequency and severity.
+In two large, unpublished RCTs (Skylight 1 and 2), fezolinetant 45 mg showed improvements in VMS frequency and severity.
 The improvements were consistent across subgroups defined by age and baseline frequency and severity.
-However, the non-statistically significant results from the Moonlight 1 trial increases the uncertainty about the efficacy of fezolinetant.
-Further, even in the Skylight trials, fezolinetant failed to achieve a MCID in improvement of VMS severity above no pharmacologic treatment.
+However, in the Moonlight 1 trial, a 30 mg dose of fezolinetant failed to show statistically significant changes in VMS (in comparison to statistically significant improvement in the 30 mg dose arms of the Skylight trials).
+This increases our uncertainty about the efficacy of fezolinetant, as it is not clear whether this may be due to population differences or other factors.
+Further, even in the Skylight trials, fezolinetant failed to achieve a clinically meaningful difference for VMS severity in one of the trials.
 Also, since VMS typically lasts many years, long-term efficacy of treatments is relevant, but there are only 12 weeks of RCT data for fezolinetant.
-Finally, while there were significant improvements in other patient important outcomes (sleep inference, total climacteric symptoms, and global functioning) in Phase 2 trials, such information has not yet been reported for Phase 3 trials.
+Finally, while there were significant improvements in other patient important outcomes (sleep inference, total climacteric symptoms, and global functioning) in Phase II trials, such information has not yet been reported for Phase III trials.

 In terms of safety, fezolinetant was well tolerated and liver injury only occurred in higher doses (≥60 mg).
-Unblinded non-controlled extensions of Skylight 1 and 2 totaling 52 weeks and a 52-week single arm study of fezolinetant 30 mg support the longer term safety of fezolinetant.
+Unblinded non-controlled extensions of Skylight 1 and 2 totaling 52 weeks and a 52-week RCT of fezolinetant 45 mg and 30 mg, and single arm study of fezolinetant 30 mg support the longer-term safety of fezolinetant.
 However, we point out that fezolinetant possesses a unique mechanism of action and there is no safety data from other drugs in its class to further support its long-term safety.
-For these reasons, we have assigned an ICER Evidence Rating for the overall net health benefits of fezolinetant versus no pharmacologic treatment of "Promising but inconclusive" (P/I).
+Given the modest benefit observed in RCTs and uncertainty about long-term benefit and overall safety, we rated the net health benefits of fezolinetant 45 mg compared with no pharmacologic treatment for VMS as "Promising but Inconclusive" (P/I).

-Fezolinetant vs. MHT
+Fezolinetant versus MHT